-- 8.27 Land allocated under this Policy includes: - New sites that have been identified as suitable for residential development or for a mix of uses including housing as a result of a robust candidate site assessment process; and - Sites with planning consent for housing or for a mix of uses incorporating housing as of 1st April 2009 (in some cases subject to the signing of a Section 106 Agreement). - 8.28 In order to stimulate growth in the residential market, the LDP has allocated land for the construction of a further 1,625 dwellings above that which already has planning permission (1,707).
-The number of units on these sites was identified through the use of an average density of 35 per hectare.
-These figures are, however, indicative and higher or lower densities may be acceptable where the proposed development addresses other policy considerations including design and sustainability (Policy DM1).
+- 8.27 The allocation of sites for new homes is important in ensuring sufficient land is available to meet future population requirements.
+This will contribute to the diversification of the housing stock and secure viable, sustainable futures for the hub areas.
+Land identified under this Policy includes: - (H) New sites that have been identified as suitable for residential development or for a mix of uses including housing as a result of a robust candidate site assessment process; and - (HC) Sites with planning consent for housing or for a mix of uses incorporating housing as of 1st April 2009 (in some cases subject to the signing of a Section 106 Agreement). - 8.28 The Housing Commitments will be updated through the review of the Plan.
+If a site has lapsed then a review of the site will be undertaken to identify the reason for this.
+If it is considered that the site is available for development the site will be assessed against the candidate site process to see if it is appropriate to include the site as an allocation in the Plan.

+8.29 In order to stimulate growth in the residential market, the LDP has allocated land for the construction of a further 1,374 homes above that which already has planning permission (1,707).
+The number of units on these sites was identified through the use of an average density of 35 per These figures are, however, indicative and hectare. higher or lower densities may be acceptable where the proposed development addresses other policy considerations including design and sustainability (Policy DM1).
 The units have been allocated across a range of sites in order to offer choice and flexibility.
 This will contribute to the diversification of the housing stock and secure viable sustainable futures for settlements in the north of the County Borough.
-Settlements in the south of the County Borough will rely more heavily on small sites and windfall development. - 8.29 The 13 sites identified as likely to come forward for 100% affordable housing are as a result of planning permissions or the availability of social housing grant and land ownership.
-In addition all other sites will be expected to contribute towards addressing affordable housing need in accordance with Policy DM8. - 8.30 Detailed descriptions of these allocations can be found in the site descriptions document.
+Settlements in the south of the County Borough will rely more heavily on small sites and windfall development.

+8.30 Detailed descriptions of these allocations can be found in the Site Descriptions document.